 “Vibration therapy before eccentric exercise may prevent and control DOMS”

 Vibration massage has been clearly shown to reduce post exercise pain and speed recovery.
 This therapy is readily available for self applications using our DrGraeme General Purpose Massager.
 It is relatively inexpensive, easy to use, and is capable of delivering vibration massage from 10-60Hz, which covers the frequency ranges used in the trials.
 The use of a vibration massage in moderation on normal muscles is relatively safe.
-However, when problems exist we strongly discourage self diagnosis and management.
+However, if a client has a musculoskeletal condition such as an injury or pain syndrome we would strongly discourage self diagnosis and management.
 A suitably qualified practitioner should be consulted.
+Also, there are a hand full of medical conditions that should raise caution.
+There are listed in instructions that come with the massagers.
+When in doubt a suitably qualified practitioner should be consulted.
 Apart from that there should be no significant barrier to all sports people and exercise participants taking advantage of this therapy.

 (1) Imtiyaz S1, Veqar Z2, Shareef MY3 To Compare the Effect of Vibration Therapy and Massage in Prevention of Delayed Onset Muscle Soreness (DOMS).
 J Clin Diagn Res.
 2014 Jan;8(1):133-6

 (2) Bakhtiary AH, Safavi Farokhi Z, Aminian Far A. Influence of vibration on delayed onset of muscle soreness following eccentric exercise.
 British Journal of Sports Medicine.
 2007;41(3):145-148.

 .(3) Kamandani et.al.
 The Effect of Acute Vibration Training on Delayed Onset Muscle Soreness in Young Non-Athlete Women Health Scope.
 2013 November; 2(3): 119-24